marcinjahn/technology-notebook/src/docs/programming/algorithms/hash-table.md

 ## Set

 Sets only have keys.
 They don't allow duplicate keys.
+The order of values is undefined (depends from implementation).

 ## Hash Functions